software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 >
 > -- Manifesto for Agile Software Development

 One of the key value is the attitude towards _change_.
 For example, there is often need to change the software's requirements during the development process.
 Agile software development process should welcome any kind of change with open arms.
-That is, because _change is inevitable and frequent_ in many business environments.
+This is because _change is inevitable and frequent_ in many business environments.

 The Manifesto for Agile Software Development doesn't go into details on how to actually _implement_ these values in practice.
 Different Agile software development process frameworks, such as _Scrum_ and _SAFe_ describe a detailed process that follows these values.